newrelic-experimental/nri-snmp-trapd/README.md

 ## License

 nri-snmp-trapd is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->[If applicable: nri-snmp-trapd also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]
+nri-snmp-trapd also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.